brandcm/Archaic_Splicing/data/spliceosome/README.md

 This directory contains data used in the spliceosome analysis.

-- *_spliceosome_variants_for_VEP.txt.gz are input files to be run through Ensembl's VEP.
+- *_spliceosome_variants_for_VEP.txt.gz are input files that were run through Ensembl's VEP.

 - *_spliceosome_variants.txt.gz are the output files from VEP.